Its All Very Simple:

 Food is not included in the package.
 However, most people talk in the comment section as the workshop gets closer and plans a potluck sort of arrangement.
 We do have time allowed for lunch and dinner each day of the workshop.

-Accommodations are not including in the price of the workshop, but nearby cottages, cabins, hotels and camping are available at a discounted rate.
+Accommodations are not included in the price of the workshop, but nearby cottages, cabins, hotels and camping are available at a discounted rate.
 Details will be provided upon registration.

 What is Not Included: